-Your doctor will need to check your skin on a regular basis while you are using trametinib, and for up to 6 months after your last dose.
+Your doctor will need to check your skin every 2 months while you are using trametinib, and for up to 6 months after your last dose.

 Your blood pressure will need to be checked often.
 Your heart function may need to be checked with an electrocardiograph or ECG (sometimes called an EKG) every 2 or 3 months during your treatment.
-You may also need regular vision examinations while taking trametinib.
+You may also need regular vision examinations.

 Store in the refrigerator and protect from light.
 Do not freeze.
 Keep the tablets in their original container, along with the packet or canister of moisture-absorbing preservative.
 Do not store trametinib tablets in a pill box.

 What happens if I miss a dose?